 Thus Franz Liszt painted, in September 1837, the enchanting light of Lake Como, during a stay in Bellagio that lasted several months.

-The same fascination for the nature of Lario is at the origin of LacMus Festival wanted by the pianist Louis Lortie, acclaimed artist who, right on the branch of Lake Como where the concert festival takes place, has a house where he likes to retire, and by the conductor Paolo Bressan, tremezzino on the maternal side and, like Lortie, now a citizen of the world.
+The same fascination for the nature of Lario is at the origin of LacMus Festival wanted by the pianist Louis Lortie, acclaimed artist who, right on the branch of Lake Como where the concert festival takes place, owns a house where he likes to retire, and by the conductor Paolo Bressan, tremezzino on the maternal side and, like Lortie, now a citizen of the world.

-LacMus Festival reaches its third edition in 2019: from June 26 to July 7 will lead in the Tremezzina internationally renowned artists and young emerging artists.
+LacMus Festival reaches its third edition in 2019: from June 26 to July 7 it will lead in the Tremezzina internationally renowned artists and young emerging artists.